PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 .. _intro_qtransforms:

-Most of these tools are implemented as **transforms** which take a :class:`~pennylane.QNode` instance and return a function:
+Most of these tools are implemented as **transforms**.
+Transforms take a :class:`~pennylane.QNode` instance and return a function:

 >>> @qml.qnode(dev, diff_method='parameter-shift')
 ... def my_qnode(x, a=True):